This post may contain affiliate links. You can view our affiliate disclosure here.

 The Callaway Supersoft has been an extremely popular golf ball for many years, and for good reason.
 It has soft feel with a low compression rating of 38, allowing many high handicappers with slower swing speeds to compress the ball and generate high ball speed.

 The Supersoft isn’t just soft.
 Through a multi-material construction and proprietary PARALOID Impact Modifier hybrid cover, it’s also fast, durable, and generates high launch and low spin, all while maintaining excellent spin control around the greens.

 High handicappers often struggle with hooks and slices, and the relatively low spin of the Supersoft will help take the edge off those bad shots.

 - refined HEX Aerodynamics which reduce drag and increase lift for more carry, distance, and stopping power into greens

 - a soft compression core designed to transfer energy to the ball more efficiently

 TaylorMade’s Distance+ golf ball is all about speed.
-It’s suitable for a wide range of golfers including high handicappers, and it has average customer ratings of 4.6/5 on the TaylorMade website and 4.6/5 on Amazon where it is also an Amazon’s Choice pick.
+It’s suitable for a wide range of golfers including high handicappers, and it has high ratings on the market.

 The Distance+ has a medium compression rating of 77.
 However, its soft REACT Speed Core is engineered for easy compression, so slower swing speed players shouldn’t have trouble achieving optimal energy transfer at impact.